fiskhest/sxhkd-helper-menu/README.md

 [[https://ipfs.pics/ipfs/QmTdC3PnD1cEcqVo9cUjwY1PsYdVgRbwtypXTT5z8vC5cp]] gif

-* What this is
+# What this is
-kbhelper.py is a python utility that parses `sxhkdhrc`-files for all valid blocks to create a documented list associating the description, the keybinding, and the action to execute.
+kbhelper is a python utility that parses `sxhkdhrc`-files for all valid blocks to create a documented list associating the description, the keybinding, and the action to execute.
+It can be used in conjunction with rofi/dmenu to have a fuzzy searchable cheatsheet of your configured keybinds.

-* Installation
+# Installation
 This program requires python 3.7 at minimum .

 To set this up inside your $SHELL;